User Behavior Analytics

 As it was mentioned, UBA, as well as UEBA, is very effective at detecting the malicious behavior of any user or device in the network.
 That is likely the only practical and proactive way to mitigate or remove the insider threat.
 While malware-related threats are nailed by solutions like EDR or XDR, insider threats are pretty hard to deal with without a monitoring tool like the UBA.
 The combination of anti-malware software (in the form of EDR or regular anti-malware) and UBA/UEBA is a perfect way to have your corporation secured.
 However, it has not only advantages.

 The key problem of any software combination is compatibility.
-Even though vendors assure that their software has 100% compatibility with additional modules, problems may happen.
+Even though vendors ensure that their software has 100% compatibility with additional modules, problems may happen.
 Sometimes the promised compatibility may be reached only with the applications from the same vendor, and all third-party apps will integrate poorly if they can be integrated.
-The UEBA and EDR/XDR/SIEM may conflict at access rights, decisions on incidents and notification policies.
+The UEBA and EDR/XDR/SIEM may conflict with access rights, decisions on incidents, and notification policies.
 Additionally, unoptimized apps may lead to serious issues with hardware overload, which are just the other pain in the neck.

 Another issue is the price of these combos.
 Having these apps separately may sometimes be pretty expensive, and opting for several things simultaneously may cost even more.
 The support (as a part of the SaaS form) of different programs will make the retention expensive enough to make it impossible to carry on by small companies.
 And overall, small organizations have no reason to use such a complex solution.
 UBA will have no application since when you have less than 100 employees (you do not have many unusual behaviors to track).